tfcmahmoud/Authentication-System/README.md

     ```
 3. Set up your MongoDB Atlas cluster and obtain the connection URI.
 4. Configure your SMTP service (e.g., Gmail) for sending emails.
-5. Update the following configurations in the `index.js` file:
+5. Update the following configurations in the `config.json` file:
    - MongoDB connection URI
-   - SMTP service settings (host, port, username, app password)
+   - SMTP service settings (host, port, username, password)
    - Server Port
 6. Start the server:
     ```